OpenModelica/OpenModelica/doc/UsersGuide/source/optimization.rst

   list(BatchReactor)

-One we have formulated the undelying optimal control problems, we can export the XML by using OMShell, OMNotebook, MDT, OMEdit or command line terminals which are described in Section :ref:`xml-import-to-casadi`.
+One we have formulated the underlying optimal control problems, we can export the XML by using OMShell, OMNotebook, MDT, OMEdit or command line terminals which are described in Section :ref:`xml-import-to-casadi`.